We are searching for

 Because of its higher value, a clean title is more likely to be stolen.
 Therefore, it is always best to ensure clean titles are stored carefully, so scammers have a more challenging time getting your high-value documents.

-What Should I Do If My Title Is Lost?
+What To Do If My Car Title Is Lost?

 Misplacing or losing your car's title is nothing to be ashamed of.
 Considering that most licensing departments recommend you keep the title outside of the vehicle, these documents can often get lost amongst other paperwork stored in your home.

-Fortunately, the process for replacing a lost title is simple and almost identical to replacing a stolen license; the only difference is you don't need to make a report to the police.
+Fortunately, the process for car title replacement is simple and almost identical to replacing a stolen license; the only difference is you don't need to make a report to the police.

-How To Replace A Lost Or Stolen Title
+How To Replace A Lost Or Stolen Car Title?

 The three steps to replacing your car's title are simple: